What are the most important things to know about auto enrolment? How you can get a pay-rise just for paying into a pension? Read on and find out more.

 Pension Investments

-Normally you would not be able to choose the pension provider that the payments are made to, this decision is made by your employer.
+Normally you would not be able to choose the pension provider that the payments are made to, this decision is made your employer.

 The contributions that you make are automatically invested.
 Often these go into something called a lifestyle fund which will automatically switch you into funds that have a lower risk the closer you get to retirement.